game-ci/versioning-backend/DEVELOPMENT.md

 firebase emulators:start
 ```

-This starts the Firebase emulators for Functions and Firestore.
+This starts the Firebase emulators for Functions and Firestore, with hosting on port 5002 to avoid common port conflicts.

 #### Prerequisites for Emulators